Ask yourself the eight most important questions.

-Other people cannot understand you in the way you want to be understood, because that can only be done by yourself.
+Other people cannot understand how you want to be understood because that can only be done by yourself.

 Always describe measurable facts instead of trying to read minds.

-Offending your interlocutors usually leads to the activation of defense mechanisms in them, which helps them defend their self-image.
+Offending your interlocutors usually activates their defense mechanisms, which helps them defend their self-image.

 Our opinions about others are always generalized, and we usually reduce them to a common denominator.
 Express opinions about people's behaviors, not about them in general.